 What record-breaking flights are on the horizon?

 A majority of the world’s longest flights have been launched in the past several years, which raises the question of what other record-breaking flights might be on the horizon.
-The most exciting recent developments are the launch of Air New Zealand’s Auckland to New York flight, as well as Qantas’ Melbourne to Dallas flight, as both of these will launch in the coming months.
+In the past couple of years we’ve seen the launch or Air New Zealand’s Auckland to New York flight and Qantas’ Melbourne to Dallas flight, both of which make the list.

 What else is on the horizon?